Post job

 • More than two years of work experience required?
 No

-What is the best certification for a Emergency Medical Technician?
+What is the best certification for an emergency medical technician?

-Emergency medical technicians are most likely to hold a combination of the following certifications: Emergency Medical Technician (EMT), Certified Nurse Assistant (CNA), and Basic Life Support for Healthcare and Public Safety (BLS).
+The most common combination of emergency medical technician certifications include: Emergency Medical Technician (EMT), Certified Nurse Assistant (CNA), and Basic Life Support for Healthcare and Public Safety (BLS).

 1. Medical Emergencies: Airway, Breathing, and Circulation